Nick Owen: Luton Town

 A lifelong fan of Luton Town, Owen became the chairman of the club when he was asked to represent the Luton Town Football Club 2020 consortium when they purchased the club in 2008 following a period in administration.
 However, Owen was never a shareholder or director.
 The club began the 2008–09 season with a 30-point deficit, and were consequently relegated from the Football League to the Conference Premier on 13 April 2009.
 However, Luton did win the Football League Trophy that year in front of 42,000 Luton fans at Wembley, despite being the lowest-placed team in the competition for the whole season.
 Owen stepped down as club chairman in August 2017 passing the role to David Wilkinson, as the club moved back up the divisions.

 Personal life

 Owen married Jill Lavery in 1977 in Birmingham.
 The couple had four children and lived together in Berkhamsted and Birmingham until August 2009, when they separated.
 They divorced in 2012.
 Owen married reflexologist Vicki Beevers, on 6 July 2020 at Enville, Staffordshire.

 Owen has been awarded two honorary doctorates for services to broadcasting by the University of Worcester and the University of Chester.

-He lives in Kinver, southwestern Staffordshire, with his wife.

 Owen was diagnosed with prostate cancer in April 2023.
 Following this, he went on hiatus from broadcasting for a while and underwent a radical prostatectomy to treat the cancer.
+In December 2025, Owen underwent surgery for kidney cancer.

 Owen was appointed a Member of the Order of the British Empire in the King’s Birthday Honours 2024 for his services to charity and broadcasting.